13

 He just slid it onto my ring finger.

-Just a quiet weight that felt more like belonging than burden.
+It slipped on like silk, it didn't tug or press or resist.
+No friction, just a quiet weight that felt more like belonging than burden.

 I had told myself I didn't care about how the ring would look.
 That it was just a symbol, a formality.
 That it could be plain or ugly or oversized and I'd still smile through it.